Marquette Today

 Shaka and Maya Smart make major gift to help students cover emergency expenses

-Shaka Smart, head coach of the Marquette University men’s basketball program, and his wife, Maya, have made a major gift to help Black students at Marquette cover emergency expenses.
+Shaka Smart, head coach of the Marquette University men’s basketball program, and his wife, Maya, have made a major gift to help students at Marquette cover emergency expenses.
 The gift, which President Michael R. Lovell called “a true blessing,” will help support students who experience unanticipated loss or travel emergencies as well as food and safety needs.
 The fund will mirror the university’s Bridge to the Future Fund, which has provided immediate support to hundreds of students experiencing financial strain.

 “The reality is, in higher education, we need to continue to do more and do better for students of color,” Shaka Smart said.
 “Dr. Lovell believes in that mission, and that’s why we’re here.
 We want to be a part of something much, much larger, and we want others to join us.
 That’s what sports are all about.
 That’s what coaching is all about — trying to get our guys to be part of something much bigger than themselves.”